 Almond milk is great for those who want to stay away from heart diseases, skin problems, diabetes, obesity, and other problems.
 As almond milk is rich in protein, vitamin E, manganese, calcium.
 Almond milk also possesses a prebiotic property that helps in lowering the serum cholesterol level (2).

 Coconut milk is a rich source of phosphorus and iron, therefore, is good for anemic persons.
 High selenium and zinc content of coconut milk help in keeping a good check on joint inflammation and the healthy prostate gland (5).
 Other properties of coconut milk are improves digestion, healthy skin, and cooling effect (2).

 c.
 Hazelnut milk

-Hazelnut milk has high antioxidant, therefore, helps in reducing the risk of cancer, heart attack, atherosclerosis and diabetes (7).
+Hazelnut milk has high antioxidants, therefore, helps in reducing the risk of cancer, heart attack, atherosclerosis, and diabetes (7).

 d.
 Pistachio milk

 Pistachio milk is rich in unsaturated fatty acids, proteins, vitamin K, potassium, lutein.
 Magnesium present in pistachio helps in preventing cardiovascular disease, lowers blood lipid.
 The low cholesterol of pistachio helps in controlling the weight.
 Pistachio is also effective against many inflammatory diseases (8).